ahmedmonged/Sales-Analysis-/README.md

 - Removing rows based on a condition
 - Change the type of columns (to_numeric, to_datetime, astype)

 Once we have cleaned up our data a bit, we move the data exploration section.
-In this section we explore 5 high level business questions related to our data:
+In this section we explore 6 high level business questions related to our data:
 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?
 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?
 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?
+- What type of products make up the most revenue?

 To answer these questions we walk through many different pandas & matplotlib methods.
 They include:
 - Concatenating multiple csvs together to create a new DataFrame (pd.concat)